I'm Dimple Patel and I'm an audio storyteller and producer.

 An immersive sound installation to be experienced in your own home.
 Through a set of postcards and your headphones, you will be transported into a house and fabric shop in Leicester.

-1. Get a set of the sound postcards for free.
-How?
-You can either:
+1. Get a set of postcards - email me for a free printed set.

 About